-Probiotics, also known as good microbes, may aid digestion and allow your body to better harvest nutrients from food.
-They help digestion, control harmful microbes, and improve nutrient absorption.
+Probiotics, also known as good microbes, may aid digestion and allow your body to harvest nutrients from food better.
+They may help control harmful microbes and improve nutrient absorption.
 You can find probiotics in fermented foods and cultured milk, but probiotic supplements are also available.

-Aging is associated with the decline in digestive enzyme production, nutrient assimilation, and overall digestive health.
+Aging is associated with declining digestive enzyme production, nutrient assimilation, and overall digestive health.
 Supporting your gut flora with probiotics and fermented foods can help mitigate this decline.

 Probiotic supplements can increase beneficial gut bacteria that produce postbiotics, including short-chain fatty acids (SCFAs) such as acetate, propionate, and butyrate.
-These help maintain healthy gut function.
+This help maintain healthy gut function.
 They also support healthy mitochondria function.